matn7/Google-Platform-Notes/flashcard/Microservices.md

 16. 'docker container logs -f [container-ID]': To follow log output of a given container ID.
 17. 'docker rm [container-ID]': To remove one or more containers based on container IDs.
 18. 'docker container prune': To remove all stopped containers.
-19. 'docker image push [container_registry/username:tag]': To push an image from a container registry.
+19. 'docker image push [container_registry/username:tag]': To push an image to a container registry.
 20. 'docker image pull [container_registry/username:tag]': To pull an image form a container registry.
 21. 'docker image prune': To remove all unused images.
 22. 'docker container stats': To show all containers statistics like CPU, memory, I/O usage.